Samleo8/mongo-icp-test/README.md

 This is a test client app that attempts to communicate with the MongoDB service/server in the IBM Private Cloud.

+## Running the App

-Step 0 is of course setting up [IBM Cloud Private](https://www.ibm.com/support/knowledgecenter/en/SSBS6K_1.2.0/kc_welcome_containers.html).
+0. Set up [IBM Cloud Private](https://www.ibm.com/support/knowledgecenter/en/SSBS6K_1.2.0/kc_welcome_containers.html).
 I used Vagrant as per the instructions [here](https://github.com/IBM/deploy-ibm-cloud-private/blob/master/docs/deploy-vagrant.md).

-After that, you need to configure IBM Cloud Private (via the IBM Cloud Private console) to run a MongoDB service that is accessible by a client.
+1. Configure IBM Cloud Private (via the IBM Cloud Private console) to run a MongoDB service that is accessible by a client.
 See [Database Setup](#database-setup) below for instructions.

 	You can further [manage](#managing-your-mongodb-helm-release) it from the IBM Console.

-Once all is setup, install dependencies using `npm install`.
+2. Once all is setup, install dependencies using `npm install`.

+3. Make sure the master node is up and running.
+If you used vagrant like I did, run `vagrant up`.

+	You might need to wait (quite) a while before the MongoDB pod becomes available.

+4. Configure you client.
+Use the script in `scripts/configure_client.sh`, and edit the `SERVER` variable accordingly.

-To start the server, type `npm start`.
-The password will be automatically retrieved from `kubectl` and IBM Cloud secrets, and will remain hidden to the client.
+4. Start the app with `npm start`.
+The password will be automatically retrieved from `kubectl` and IBM Cloud secrets, and will remain hidden to the client (and actually also to you).
 The host and port variables are also automatically setup.

+	Other commands include `npm run dev` (testing) and `npm run noserver` (simulate with fake data)

 ## Database Setup